pupilfirst/wd101-scripts/building-web-forms/submitting-user-data/README.md

 #### `GET` method

-The `GET` method is used by the browser to ask the server to send back a given resource.
+`GET` method is used by the browser to ask the server to send back a given resource.
 In this case, the browser sends an empty body.
 Because the body is empty if a form is sent using this method, the data sent to the server is added to the URL.

 ```js